 The Penguin Book of Hell (Ed.
 Scott Bruce, Introduction)

 You may share with me the feeling that we have constructed, step by step, bullet by bullet, policy by policy, a kind of hell on earth.
 In this we may all agree up to a certain extent.
-The theatrical setting in which our society moves and acts has little tolerance for “aparts” or soliloquies; these usually remind our masters that we know it is a play, that we have not completely fallen for it.
+The theatrical setting in which our society moves and acts has little tolerance for “aparts” or soliloquies; these usually remind our masters that we know we are in a play, that we have not completely fallen for it.
 Those suffering from persistent awareness are taken (by those choosing to look the other way) as symptoms of divergence and, when they cannot be ignored, are commonly punished with some kind of aggressive rhetoric.
 I myself do not consciously set out to fight the establishment, go against the trend, or anything like that.
 A functioning society suits me, a paranoid delusional one does not.
 Freedom of speech and expression favor my work, gagging orders do not.
-In this all music composers share a common heritage, I believe, and so do all clowns that benefit from its opposite, whether musical or not.
+In this all music composers share a common heritage, I believe, and so do all the clowns that benefit from its opposite, whether musical or not.

 The construction of a me from the massa confusa of human threads that we usually call personality is, perhaps, the most important influence in the development of my work as a composer.
 The same as in life, I had to come up with a set of practical rules that would allow my music, my melodies and sonorities, to say something about the way it felt to be musical.
 I did not need to break the rules as such, it was more like I was using those I needed in order to move forward; forward to somewhere I could not quite see, though.
 For instance I decided that tonic chord would usually follow the dominant.
 These kept things simple, sometimes just nice, and also grand if I could come up with a good buildup, or I’d make use polyphony because it gives the density I desire to the music, and better capture the way I think and I go being.